Suraj052/website/README.md

 # website
 This is my first website.
-Made using HTML & CSS.
+Made using HTML, CSS & Javascript.